 The term laryngopharyngeal reflux (LPR) describes the anatomical location of the disease as well as its cause.
-According to Sataloff, “laryngopharyngeal reflux incorporates a complex spectrum of abnormalities.”.
+According to Sataloff, “laryngopharyngeal reflux incorporates a complex spectrum of abnormalities.”
 The airway is subdivided anatomically beginning with the oropharynx, then the hypopharynx, supraglottis, glottis, subglottis, and finally, the trachea.
-The area of concern, and what brings most patients into the clinic, is the effect of reflux on the glottis, or vocal cords.
-Reflux is normally sequestered within the stomach and sometimes escapes into the esophagus which has been described in other literature.
+The area of concern, and what brings most patients into the clinic, is the effect of reflux on vocal cords or glossitis.
+Reflux is normally sequestered within the stomach and sometimes escapes into the distal esophagus, which has been described in other literature.

-In healthy individuals, there are four barriers to reflux encroaching on the larynx.
-The lower esophageal sphincter, upper esophageal sphincter, esophageal peristalsis, and epithelial resistance factors with any dysfunction will lead to symptoms of laryngopharyngeal reflux.
+In healthy individuals, there are four barriers to reflux encroaching on the larynx: the lower esophageal sphincter, upper esophageal sphincter, esophageal peristalsis, and epithelial resistance factors.
+Dysfunction in any of the above will lead to symptoms of laryngopharyngeal reflux.

 The lower esophageal sphincter is located at the gastroesophageal junction whose contracture leads to circular closure and prevention of egress of stomach acid.
 The diaphragmatic crura make up this critical antireflux mechanism.

 The esophagus, with the help of gravity and peristalsis, can clear the acid that makes its way more proximal than expected.
-A mucus layer is present along the esophagus that is a barrier to large molecules, such as pepsin but does not help prevent acid penetration.
-Also present is the aqueous layer, which helps form an alkaline buffer.
+A mucus layer is present along the esophagus that is a barrier to large molecules, such as pepsin, but does not help prevent acid penetration.
+Also present is the aqueous layer, which helps form a protective alkaline buffer.

 Direct mucosal damage from acidic exposure, typically found in the esophagus, damages the laryngeal epithelium.
 Ciliary flow is impeded at pH 5.0 and completely halted at pH 2.0.
-With decreased ciliary flow, there is a decrease in resistance to infection.
+With decreased ciliary flow, there is a decrease in resistance to infection as well.

 It is believed that 10% of patients visiting otolaryngology clinics have symptoms attributed to laryngopharyngeal reflux, and 55% of patients with hoarseness have laryngopharyngeal reflux impacting the quality of their voice.

 The retrograde flow of gastric acid and pepsin induces laryngeal mucosal damage and impaired mucociliary clearance.
 Three different theories explain this damage.
-Direct contact of acid and pepsin with the epithelium induces damage versus gastric refluxate with additional vocal abuse causes symptoms and mucosal lesions.
-The esophageal-bronchial reflex theory suggests that acid in the distal esophagus vagally stimulates a chronic cough induces laryngeal symptoms.
+1) Direct contact of acid and pepsin with the epithelium induces damage.
+2) Gastric refluxate with additional vocal abuse causes symptoms.
+3) Mucosal lesions.
+The esophageal-bronchial reflex theory suggests that acid in the distal esophagus vagally stimulates a chronic cough, which induces laryngeal symptoms.

-In one study, post-cricoid epithelial cells from patients suffering from laryngopharyngeal reflux were examined and shown to contain pepsin while control subject's cells did not.
+In one study, post-cricoidectomy epithelial cells from patients suffering from laryngopharyngeal reflux were examined and shown to contain pepsin while the control group cells did not.
 Inactivated pepsin at pH 7 is taken into cells and subsequently reactivated within cells, causing mitochondrial damage and overall cell damage.
-Cell damage was prevented by blocking uptake of Pepsin into cells.
+Cell damage was prevented by blocking the uptake of pepsin into cells.

-Patients can have a multitude of symptoms with from the common hoarseness, globus sensation, and chronic throat clearing to the less common heartburn and regurgitation.
+Patients can have a multitude of other symptoms including globus sensation, chronic throat clearing, heartburn, and regurgitation.
 Patients with laryngopharyngeal reflux typically have upright, or daytime, reflux with good esophageal motor function.
-This is compared to supine, or nocturnal, patients with reflux who had esophageal motor dysfunction.
-Patients with GERD also often have dysfunction of their lower esophageal sphincter compared to upper esophageal sphincter pathology seen in laryngopharyngeal reflux.
+This is compared to supine or nocturnal symptoms in patients with reflux who had esophageal motor dysfunction.
+Patients with gastroesophageal reflux (GERD) have dysfunction of their lower esophageal sphincter in contrast to the upper esophageal sphincter pathology seen in laryngopharyngeal reflux.

 The reflux symptom index (RSI) is a validated questionnaire to determine the likelihood of positive results of dual diagnoses.
-RSI greater than 10 is correlated with the high likelihood of reflux pathology.
+RSI greater than 10 is correlated with a high likelihood of reflux pathology.
 It is an eight-item questionnaire given to patients to score the severity of their symptoms on a scale of 0 to 5 (5 being the most severe).
 It asks the patient to score:

-On physical exam, an otolaryngologist can perform laryngoscopy as well as videostroboscopy.
+On a physical exam, an otolaryngologist can perform laryngoscopy as well as videostroboscopy.
 Posterior thickening and pachyderma of laryngeal posterior commissure and post-cricoid mucosa have been associated with laryngopharyngeal reflux.
-Granulomas of the vocal process have also been highly associated.
-If able to perform videostroboscopy in the office, edema along the undersurface of the vocal fold from the anterior to the posterior commissure fair sensitivity and specificity for the presence of LPR.
+Granulomas of the vocal process have also been highly associated with the disease.
+Edema along the undersurface of the vocal fold from the anterior to the posterior commissure has a fair sensitivity and specificity for the presence of LPR.

-Lifestyle modifications are the first step of management.
-This includes weight loss, small meal size, refraining from lying down within 3 hours of a meal, eating a low fat and low acid diet, avoiding carbonates or caffeinated beverages, stopping tobacco use, and reducing alcohol intake.
+Lifestyle modifications are the first step in management.
+This includes weight loss, small meal size, refraining from lying down within 3 hours of a meal, eating low fat and low acid diet, avoiding carbonated or caffeinated beverages, stopping tobacco use, and reducing alcohol intake.

 If these measures fail to achieve results, medications such as histamine-2 receptor antagonists and proton pump inhibitors can be used to suppress acid production.
 Surgical therapy such as Nissen fundoplication can also be advocated to decrease symptoms.

 Laryngeal complaints similar to laryngopharyngeal reflux manifestations have a wide differential.
-Most commonly, laryngopharyngeal reflux may be misdiagnosed as GERD.
+Most commonly, laryngopharyngeal reflux may be misdiagnosed as gastroesophageal reflux (GERD).
 Distinctions between these two common conditions have been stated elsewhere in this chapter.

-If a patient continues to have symptoms of hoarseness, dyspnea, and chronic sore throat, an otolaryngologic referral is a good option.
-Also, gastroenterologists may need to get involved for possible esophagoscopy to ensure no malignant process is occurring.
+If a patient continues to have symptoms of hoarseness, dyspnea, and chronic sore throat despite lifestyle changes, an otolaryngologic referral is a good option.
+Also, a gastroenterologist may need to get involved for possible esophagoscopy to ensure no malignant process is occurring.